 Second is a women who has had massive weight loss (over 200 lbs. following a gastric bypass), and has tons of excess skin that hangs down and makes it difficult for her to wear normal clothes.
 After a body lift and the removal of 8 pounds of skin and fat, her life will become immeasurably easier.
 But you won’t find her in a bikini.
 However she probably derived more benefit from the surgery than the first woman.

-If you’re going to have plastic surgery, do your homework and see a Board-certified plastic surgeon.
+If you’re going to have plastic surgery, do your homework and see a board-eligible or board-certified plastic surgeon.

-All in all, the message from this article is that you want to see a Board Certified Plastic Surgeon if you are considering plastic surgery, and I would agree.
+All in all, the message from this article is that you want to see a board-certified plastic surgeon if you are considering plastic surgery, and I would agree.
 These are the real plastic surgeons.
 In the midst of all the confusion of who’s who, just remember four letters: ASPS (American Society of Plastic Surgeons).
-We’re all Board-certified and held accountable for our standards of care.
+Its members are all board-certified and held accountable for their standards of care.
 Here is how to find one in your area and if you live in Knoxville, Tennessee, here is the list of all the board-certified plastic surgeons in town.

 All the best,